jordan-public/truzt-arkanum/README.md

 ![wormhole_transfer](./docs/wormhole_transfer.png)

 Finding a dead address is relatively easy.
-The premise is that it is extremely difficult to find the private key $k_p$ for a given 128-bit unsigned number $n$ that derives the address address $a$ (assume the raw binary value):
+The premise is that it is extremely difficult to find the private key $k_p$ for a given 128-bit unsigned number $n$ (nonce) that derives the address address $a$ (assume the raw binary value):

 $a = \operatorname{BHP::hash\_to\_group}(k_p)) = \operatorname{Pedersen128}(n)$